 What do we see when we look at the bottom rates, the lowest tax rates that states impose on corporate incomes?
-For example, Minnesota imposes a rate of 9.80% on the first dollar of taxable income but in New Jersey that first dollar is taxed at only 6.5%; its top rate of 11.5% only applies to income over $1 million.
+For example, Minnesota imposes a rate of 9.80 percent on the first dollar of taxable income but in New Jersey that first dollar is taxed at only 6.50 percent; its top rate of 11.50 percent only applies to income over $1 million.
 In states with graduated rates, like New Jersey, companies with lower incomes can face a lower rate of corporate income tax.

-Figure 2 shows that among 46 states and the District of Columbia, Minnesota’s lowest rate of corporate income tax – 9.80% remember – ranks second highest (the median rate is 6.00%).
-And, as Figure 2 also shows, Gov. Walz’ corporate income tax hike would give Minnesota the highest starting rate of corporate income tax – that faced by smaller businesses – in the United States.
+Figure 2 shows that among 46 states and the District of Columbia, Minnesota’s lowest rate of corporate income tax — 9.80 percent remember — ranks second highest (the median rate is 6 percent).
+And, as Figure 2 also shows, Gov. Walz’ corporate income tax hike would give Minnesota the highest starting rate of corporate income tax — that faced by smaller businesses — in the United States.